5genesis/Dispatcher/README.md

 ## Versioning

+- 1.2.3 - Move to *fastjsonschema* for draft 7 schema validation
 - 1.2.0 - *MANO wrapper* is included now inside the *Dispatcher* as a new container
 - 1.1.0 - Added logging in the *Dispatcher* and the *Validator*
 - 1.0.0 - First stable version including all features